lorenzo-campana/bpm/xmc4700_configuration.md

 ```

-This code sends through UART communication the string ``Send_Data`` and then receive data untill a ``\n`` comes through.
+This code sends through UART communication the string ``Send_Data`` and then receive data until a ``\n`` comes through.
 At that point the program sends back the message received.
 The code can also formats the string sent if the string is in the format "<character> <spece> <integer>", saving the character in the variable ``char_value`` and the integer in ``int_value``.

 To test the program build the project and start the debugger.
 Then click "Resume" in the debug view toolbar.
-Use the Hterm terminal to see the receive and send the string to the microcontroller.
+Use the Hterm terminal to  send the string to the microcontroller and receive it back.

 ### LCD Display